andrewnguonly/Lumos/README.md

 Alternatively, if content is highlighted on a page (e.g. highlighted text), that content will be parsed instead of the content produced from the content parser configuration.

+Note: Content that is highlighted will not be cached in the vector store cache.
+Each subsequent prompt containing highlighted content will generate new embeddings.

 ## Multimodal

 Lumos supports multimodal models!
 Images that are present on the current page will be downloaded and bound to the model for prompting.
 See documentation and examples [here](./docs/multimodal.md).